jldimond/eimd-sswd/README.md

-### IPython Notebooks and data supplemental to the manuscript: "_Up in arms: Immune and nervous system response to sea star wasting disease_"
+###Jupyter Notebooks and data supplemental to the manuscript: "_Up in arms: Immune and nervous system response to sea star wasting disease_"

 <!---
 INSERT LINKS HERE